-Pennsylvania’s state records management programs guides the creation, use, maintenance and disposition of state documents and information.
-The program ensures that agencies subject to the Administrative Code of 1929, agencies under the Governor’s jurisdiction and entities that use the State Records Center apply policies and activities in a consistent manner that enables effective and transparent operations.
+Pennsylvania’s state records management program guides the creation, use, maintenance and disposition of state documentations and information.
+The program ensures that agencies subject to the Administrative Code of 1929, agencies under the Governor’s jurisdiction and entities that use the State Records Center, apply policies and activities in a consistent manner that enables effective and transparent operations.

 The Office of Administrations’ Office of Continuity and Records Information Management carries out Executive Order 1992-1, which requires the Secretary of Administration to administer the commonwealth’s record management program by drafting policies, standards, and procedures to control the use, maintenance, retention and disposition of records.